Sigmmma/c20/src/content/h1/tools/h1a-ek/readme.md

 * Real time mirror rendering was fixed.
 * A crash that could occur when rotating objects was fixed.
 * Framebuffer blend function `double multiply` was changed to better match Custom Edition, enabled for H1CE maps and tags that set "custom edition blending".
+* Windows can now be automatically re-arranged using the *Window* menu (works similarly to Guerilla)

 # What's new for HEK users?
 If you're coming from the legacy [HEK][hek] for Custom Edition or earlier versions of MCC you may be wondering what's new and great about the updated H1A tools and engine.
 Don't worry, we've got you covered!